 Not all dog strollers are alike!
-Your choice might depend on where you walk, the size of your dog, and the local weather, among other things.
+The best choice for you might depend on where you walk, the size of your dog, and the local weather, among other things.

 1. Size of Carriage

-Sounds intuitive, but make sure that your dog will fit comfortably inside the stroller!
-Most strollers on this list are rated to a certain weight, but that doesn’t necessarily mean that a particularly tall or leggy dog under that weight will fit in the carriage.
-Also, consider whether your dog will likely ride sitting up (need a taller stroller) or lying down (need a longer stroller).
+Sounds intuitive, but make sure that your dog will fit comfortably inside the pet stroller!
+Most dog strollers on this list are rated to a certain weight, but that doesn’t necessarily mean that a particularly tall or leggy dog under that weight will fit in the carriage.
+Also, consider whether your dog will likely ride sitting up (need a taller pet stroller) or lying down (need a longer stroller).

 2. Door Placement and Height

-Often dogs who are riding in a stroller are doing so due to physical disabilities.
-Some strollers have doors in the front and rear, allowing a dog to enter and exit without turning around inside (also a plus if your dog is too large to turn around in the stroller).
+Often dogs who are riding in a pet stroller are doing so due to physical disabilities.
+Some strollers for dogs have doors in the front and rear, allowing a dog to enter and exit without turning around inside (also a plus if your dog is too large to turn around in the stroller).

 3. Wheel Type

-If you will often travel over rougher uneven surfaces like dirt and gravel, or plan on jogging with the stroller, consider looking for a stroller with inflatable rubber tires like those on a bike.
-For flatter ground and smoother pavement, smaller plastic wheels will likely serve you just fine.
+If you will often travel over rougher uneven surfaces like dirt and gravel or plan on jogging with the stroller, consider looking for a dog stroller with inflatable rubber tires like those on a bike for a smooth ride.

 4. Airflow vs Rain Protection

 In some cases, a rain cover can be purchased separately.
-In any case, it is important that there is plenty of airflow through the trailer so your dog can smell the air and learn about his surroundings.
+In any case, it is important that there is plenty of airflow through the stroller so your dog can smell the air and learn about his surroundings.

 5. Size and Weight

-It is important to ensure that the stroller you buy is not going to be too heavy for you to maneuver or lift into your car.
+It is important to ensure that the dog stroller you buy is not going to be too heavy for you to maneuver or lift into your car.
 It is also a good idea to measure your doorways and consider how wide of paths you will walk on.

 6. Folding Strollers

-If you are using the stroller temporarily to help out a dog recovering from injury, or if you plan on driving with your dog and stroller for walks, you will likely want to get a folding stroller for easy storage.
+If you are using the dog stroller temporarily to help out a dog recovering from injury, or if you plan on driving with your dog and stroller for walks, you will likely want to get a folding stroller for easy storage.

 7. Safety features

 Will you be walking after dark?
 Look for reflective strips or tiles!
 Do you live in a hilly area?
-Look for a stroller with an easy-to-use brake!
+Look for a pet stroller with an easy-to-use brake!

 Is your dog particularly wiggly?
 Ensure that there is a secure restraining device to keep him in the stroller!
 Also, make sure that the stroller is sturdy and well made.
 You’re going to be pushing a lot of dog in there; it shouldn’t strain or fall apart!